shakeel229/ToDoListApp/README.md

 ## Technologies

-Following Technologies have been used to develop this Calculator
+Following Technologies have been used to develop this Application

 1. HTML 5
+2. CSS 3
-2. Bootstrap
+3. Bootstrap
-3. JavaScript
+4. JavaScript

 #### Application is Live here [Netlity Link](https://taskplanner229.netlify.app/)